 In Ontario, WNv positive pools can occur as early as 30 ADD, and the number of positive pools can reach double-digit numbers once the ADD exceeds 140 (PHO 2013 guide).
 The first human cases are detected between 100 and 125 ADD (PHO 2013 guide).
-As illustrated in Figure 3 below, 30 ADD was reached in week 27, 100 ADD was reached in week 38 and by the end of the trapping season, the ADD had reached 111.4.
+As illustrated in Figure 3 below, 30 ADD was reached in the middle of week 29, 100 ADD was not reached by the end of the trapping season, the ADD had reached 87.

 Figure 3.
-Mean daily temperature and accumulated degree days for HDHU.
+Mean daily temperature and accumulated degree days for GBHU.
 Y-axis - mean temperature (°C), X-axis - epidemiology week.
 Red line indicates daily mean temperature.
 Dashed line represents 18.3°C threshold.
 Orange shaded area represents accumulated degree days.